ABC Canoeing Complete Beginner Weekend

 to learn more.

 Green River, Utah

 Explore the Labyrinth Canyon on the Green River in Utah with us.
 On this 10-day canoe trip we'll have 7 days of floating through red canyons and stunning desert landscapes.
 You'll be awe-inspired by the magnificent canyon walls that tower over your small canoe.
 There is great camping in the side canyons, and we will have plenty of time to explore.
 We’ll also get the chance to hike the trail that ascends the canyon wall to view Bowknot bend.
 Prerequisite: Canoeing A recommended.
 Includes: guide, canoe/group gear, transportation from Calgary, camping fees, permits. *Participants will need a valid passport.

 Bow River, AB - Canoe

 This 2-day canoe trip is the perfect introduction to overnight tripping for families, or anyone who wants to learn the basics of wilderness camping.
-At the pre-trip meeting the week before, we'll cover all the logistics.
 On Saturday morning we'll start paddling the scenic stretch of the Bow River from Fish Creek Park to Carseland, and spend the weekend enjoying picturesque prairie and woodland landscape.
+We'll cover all the logistics at the pre-trip meeting a week in advance.
 Prerequisite: pretrip meeting.
 Includes: guide, all canoe/group camping gear.

 Canoe Tripping 101